 Marine Energy Wales and its parent company Pembrokeshire Coastal Forum, have developed an education programme called the “Coastal Curriculum” which educates young people about the pressures that are currently being put on our coast and seas.
 The aim is to inspire them to live a more sustainable lifestyle and unlock an interest in the possibility of exciting local careers here in Wales.
 Through expert led lessons and activities, both in school and out by the sea, the programme works to connect students to the physical, human and environmental elements of the coast.

-The programme has been become one of the first to incorporate marine energy into the National Curriculum, through geography, Welsh Baccalaureate and STEM lessons.
-Our marine energy workshops develops pupils’ understanding of the benefits of renewable energy, and introduces them to people at the forefront of this innovative sector.
-They also demonstrate how renewables are helping Wales meet its global responsibilities towards climate change.
+The programme also demonstrates how renewables are helping Wales meet its global responsibilities towards climate change.
 We work closely with our members to allow pupils to gain an authentic insight into the industry, offering field trips to view marine energy devices where possible, and introducing them to the different types of jobs the sector is creating.

 Marine energy visitor centre